CSCfi/allas-cli-utils/help/allas-dir-to-bucket.md

 by uploading several segments of a large file simultaneously.
 Smaller files will be uploaded using normal rclone copy command.

+Data can be sorted in SD Connect compatible encrypted format if sd-lock-util command is avaialable and the SD Connect compatible Allas connection is provided.

 USAGE

 The basic syntax of the command is: